Carl: I hear they dump them in an abandoned chalk mine and cover them in cement.

 Mr Klimer: Sweet.
 Let's see those pantywaists down in anthrax pull that off.

 - Cyril Sneer's company in The Raccoons disregards entirely for the environment and is up to the Raccoons and friends to foil most of his Get Richer Schemes that would damage the environment.

 - Scooby-Doo!
 Mystery Incorporated: Destroido is responsible for a lot of pollution; among other things its runoff has turns avocados into monsters and mutated multiple animals into hybrids.
 Even their legitimate products aren't safe, as one hoax of the week involves a guy as a monster bear who pretty much only needed a bear mask because Destroido shampoo made thick hair sprout all over his body.

 - Burns' power plant is responsible for a lot of environmental disasters surrounding Springfield, and all the jokes the staff can think up to go with the mutations caused to the fish.
 Remember Blinky?

-- Super Friends (1973-74) episode "Dr. Pelagian's War".
-The title ecoterrorist uses his control of the weather and the oceans to try to convince the owners of three companies to stop polluting the environment.
+- In the Superfriends episode "Dr. Pelagian's War", the titular Eco-Terrorist uses his control of the weather and the oceans to try to convince the owners of three companies to stop polluting the environment.